Safe Policies for Reinforcement Learning via Primal-Dual Methods: Introduction

-The last class of solutions addresses the issue of safety by including explicit constraints in the optimization problem used to learn the policy~\cite{geibel2006reinforcement, kadota2006discounted, delage2010percentile, di2012policy, hutter2002self, chow2017risk}.
-This is the approach taken in this paper.
-These constraints are typically probabilistic in nature, in the sense that they require certain requirements to hold with some given minimum probability.
-These requirements can involve, for instance, lower bounds on the value function or additional value functions~\cite{kadota2006discounted, geibel2006reinforcement, delage2010percentile}, thus relaxing the worst case approach from~\cite{heger1994consideration, coraluppi1999risk}, or arbitrary functions of the state-action space~\cite{chow2017risk, achiam2017constrained}.
-These constrained learning problems are solved by using regularization and relaxations so they can be written as linear programs~\cite{hutter2002self, geibel2006reinforcement}, by leveraging approximate trust region methods~\cite{achiam2017constrained}, or by applying primal-dual algorithms~\cite{chow2017risk}.
-A comprehensive review of this topic can be found in~\cite{garcia2015comprehensive}.
+A notable drawback of these methods is that they are not always suitable for dangerous or risky tasks~\cite{heger1994consideration, mihatsch2002risk, geibel2005risk}.
+To promote safe behaviors, it is common to include explicit chance constraints~\cite{geibel2006reinforcement, kadota2006discounted, delage2010percentile, di2012policy, hutter2002self, chow2017risk}.
+These constraints are probabilistic in nature, in the sense that they mandate certain requirements to hold with some given minimum probability.
+These requirements can involve, for instance, lower bounds on the value function or additional value functions~\cite{kadota2006discounted, geibel2006reinforcement, delage2010percentile}, or arbitrary functions of the state-action space~\cite{chow2017risk, achiam2017constrained}. {The main limitation of these approaches is that they are not guaranteed to be safe in control theoretic terms.
+For instance, they cannot guarantee positive invariance under closed loop which is a common property in controls~\cite{wieland2007constructive,koditschek1990robot,mayne2000constrained}. }